Direct Response Copy for Just Listed to Just Sold: The Playbook for Seller Leads

 • Just Sold mail drop: outcome plus the short process story.

-Think of this campaign as the cost of buying your next two listing conversations.
+Think of this campaign as the cost of putting verified listing proof in front of the right homeowners long enough to create trackable conversations.
 The win is not vanity metrics.
-The win is a small pile of trackable replies, scans, and valuation requests that you can follow up on for the next 90 days.
+The win is a small pile of replies, scans, and valuation requests that you can follow up on for the next 90 days.

 Build your plan around what you can execute fast and measure cleanly.
 If you already have a listing marketing system, use it as the backbone and keep the copy consistent.
 If you need a repeatable process for every listing, plug your proof points into Listing Marketing assets and ship.